palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.56 created hmsConsolidateRules.ps1 and hmsConsolidateRulesRetroactively.ps1 to handle consolidation of firewall rules into daily rules
 - 0.55 bug fixes in php pages + hmsFirewallBan.ps1
 - 0.54 bug fixes in hmsFirewallBan.ps1
 - 0.53 bug fixes in EventHandlers.vbs; moved table creation to hmsFirewallBan.ps1 for automatic creation